trinadas0/book-outlet/README.md

 - Update quantities or remove books from the cart
 - User authentication (sign up, log in, log out)
 - Responsive and clean user interface with Flexbox layout

 ### Prerequisites

-- Python 3.x
+- Python 3.x installed on your system
 - Django 3.x or 4.x
-- Virtual environment (optional, but recommended)
+- Virtual environment (recommended)

 ### Installation